 When you think of organic food you probably think of food that is just food, no sprays or additional mystery chemicals that can hurt you or the earth.
 This is, unfortunately, not true.
 Organic farms tolerate a certain level of pesticides, fungicides and herbicides, which we eat daily.
-This reality led us to biodynamics, a very holistic and pure way to farm.
-Since learning about biodynamics, we haven't farmed an other way.
+This reality led me to biodynamics, a very holistic and pure way to farm.
+Since learning about biodynamics, I haven't farmed an other way.

 Biodynamics is a philosophy that comes from an Austrian philosopher, Rudoloh Steiner.
 It's a holistic approach to agriculture where all animals, plants and the solar system are thought of as an inter-related system that impact each other.
-We incorporate these elements into teas, tinctures and composts in every stage of the growing process.
-We do this to create healthy, living, nutrient-rich soil and a well balanced environment to allow the plants to harness everything they need to grow.
+I incorporate these elements into teas, tinctures and composts in every stage of the growing process.
+I do this to create healthy, living, nutrient-rich soil and a well balanced environment to allow the plants to harness everything they need to grow.
 The result of the produce is high vitality, nutrient-dense food fee of chemicals; it's the organic your grandparents had.
 No quick-release or synthetics fertilizers, no herbicides, no pesticides; just food.

 The biodynamic farmer thinks in terms of forces and processes whereas the organic or sustainable farmer think in terms of substances